 The owner, Scott, stopped by to say hello.
 He's and judge and had signs up supporting our labor convention.
 He showed his appreciation for all the work we do.
 How cool!
 The kind of business you want to support!

-Love this 2 Thanks 1
+Thanks 1